kgbplus/radio_capture/README.md

 **Optional Parameters:**
 - `bitrate`: Audio bitrate (e.g., `128k`)
-- `retention_days`: Days to keep recordings (default: 30)
+- `retention_days`: Days to keep recordings (default: 3)
 - `retry_delay`: Seconds to wait before retry on error

 ### Recording Retention

-Recordings older than **3 days** are automatically purged from disk by the background watcher.
-Their database entries remain for historical/statistical use but are marked with a `deleted` status so they no longer appear in file listings or downloads.
+By default, each stream's recordings are purged after **3 days**, but you can override the retention window per stream through the `retention_days` optional parameter.
+Setting the value to `0` (or any non-positive number) disables automatic deletion for that stream.
+Deleted recordings have their database entries retained for historical/statistical use but are marked with a `deleted` status so they no longer appear in file listings or downloads.
 This keeps storage healthy without losing high-level metadata.

 ## Project Structure